runtimerevolution/sidekiq_launcher/README.md

 - Sidekiq Job class files placed in the '/app/sidekiq' diretory.
 You can specify one or more paths to direct Sidekiq Launcher to your Job files (see section 'Configuring Sidekiq Launcher' below).

+### Defining Job Parameters
+Sidekiq Launcher incorporates RBS and Yard docs support.
+Job parameter types are automatically defined if properly outlined with either of these gems.
+If your project does not include any of these gems, parameter types will have to be chosen when running Sidekiq Jobs through the UI.

 ## Sidekiq Launcher Configuration

 ### Setting Up Paths